Packing properties of cubic squarefree monomial ideals: introduction

 \end{conj} In the graph theory it is well-known (Cf. \cite{Villareal2009}, Proposition 4.27) that a graph $G$ satisfies the packing property if and only if $G$ is bipartite.
 Then it is straightforward to see that Conjecture~\ref{conjecture1994} for a squarefree ideal of degree 2 is correct.
 Many researchers have investigated this conjecture.
 In this paper we will study the packing property for cubic squarefree monomial ideals.
-In section (2) we review some necessary results preliminaries.
-Then in section (3), we will consider the $r$-partite hypergraph and in section (4) we shall study cubic path ideals.
+Our main contribution in this paper is to solve this conjecture for all three path ideals.
+Our result about 3-path ideals is the following:\\